ALL Metrics

 Discussion

 The review results indicated that certain studies have integrated technology tools into PBLL and confirmed that creative student output is unattainable through conventional courses.
 The incorporation of technology into project-based language learning was the principal factor contributing to the efficacy of TEPBLL in enhancing language knowledge, as it heightened students’ engagement and intrinsic motivation, stimulated creative and critical thinking, fostered collaboration, refined essential communication skills, and exposed intercultural understanding, ultimately leading to successful learning outcomes (Avci & Adiguzel, 2017; Garib, 2023; Greenblatt & McDonald, 2022; Hsieh et al., 2022; Nami & Asadnia, 2024).
 The results of our review indicated that the majority of learners expressed positive attitudes towards TEPBLL (H.-W. Huang, 2021; Javier Avila-Cabrera & Corral Esteban, 2021; Lin & Wang, 2021).
+In this respect, TEPBLL is best understood not as a distinct instructional method, but as a pedagogical configuration in which technology, task design, and social interaction jointly shape learning processes.

-It was also found that TEPBLL could enrich subject-specific vocabulary (Dugartsyrenova & Sardegna, 2019; Javier Avila-Cabrera & Corral Esteban, 2021; Tatzl, 2015), resulting in active engagement in communicative activities among students with high degree of autonomy and motivation (Greenblatt & McDonald, 2022).
+It was also reported that TEPBLL could enrich subject-specific vocabulary (Dugartsyrenova & Sardegna, 2019; Javier Avila-Cabrera & Corral Esteban, 2021; Tatzl, 2015), resulting in active engagement in communicative activities among students with high degree of autonomy and motivation (Greenblatt & McDonald, 2022).
 Since PBLL offers a hands-on approach to a real work-life situations, virtual interpreting practice (VIP) allows students to experience and practice their interpreting competency in authentic and immersive interpreting practice.
 Moreover, students generally had a positive attitude towards VIP for interpreting learning (Chan, 2022).

 Conclusion